degensprotocol/degens-contract/docs/protocol.md

 # Conclusion

-We believe all the pieces are finally in place for a decentralized prediction market for sporting events:
+We believe all the pieces are in place for a decentralized prediction market for sporting events:

-* Companies like BetFair have proven the viability of betting platforms modeled on financial exchanges.
+* Companies like BetFair have proven the viability of betting platforms modeled on financial exchanges
-* Bitcoin has spread the notion of a blockchain as a trustless, world-wide, unstoppable currency.
+* Bitcoin has spread the notion of a blockchain as a trustless, world-wide, unstoppable currency
-* Ethereum has implemented a blockchain implementation that allows the distribution of funds according to custom rules.
+* Ethereum has implemented a blockchain implementation that allows the distribution of funds according to custom rules

-The Degens protocol is a building block that we believe will result in the culmination of these ideas.
+The Degens smart contract is a truely decentralized system that allows providers to build systems with varying degrees of centralization.

+The multi-sig oracle fee system carefully balances the conflicting goals of trustlessness and quick and inexpensive settlement.

+Our hybrid on-chain/off-chain design allows us to build efficient and user-friendly services, while still maintaining the benefits of secure blockchain settlement.